What is a Legal Monopoly?

 With the invention of the telephone in 1876 by Alexander Graham Bell, the firm the inventor formed (now AT&T) was able to establish itself as a monopoly by 1907.
 With the company’s service used by all citizens in the United States, many believed that the government would step in and take over AT&T to prevent the firm from gaining too much power.

-In 1913, the Justice Department reached a settlement with AT&T, and the firm was able to operate as a legal monopoly for the next seven decades.
-The rationale behind the government taking over AT&T was that the government believed that it was vital to have affordable and reliable phone services.
+In 1913, the Justice Department reached a settlement with AT&T, and the firm was allowed to operate as a monopoly for the next seven decades.
+The rationale was that the government believed that it was vital to have reliable phone services available nationwide.